dymaptic/dy-pro-zoom-to-coordinates/README.md

 	- Double-clicking .esriAddinX will copy the AddIn to your default ArcGIS Pro Add-In directory (C:\[user profile]\Documents\ArcGIS\AddIns\ArcGISPro)
 	- The installed Add-In is also visible from ArcGIS Pro (ArcGIS Pro Project tab -> Add-In Manager -> My Add-Ins)
 	- Ensure that ArcGIS Pro is configured to find your Add-In directory after double-clicking .esriAddinX (ArcGIS Pro Project tab -> Add-In Manager -> Options)
-- The Dymaptic Coordinates Add-In is now available for use from the dymaptic ArcGIS Pro tab.
+- The dymaptic Coordinates Add-In is now available for use from the dymaptic ArcGIS Pro tab.